 - Visual Content.
 They can be images, infographics, diagrams, or any other media created with graphic software.
 Must be packed with data or interesting facts.

 - Lists Posts.
 People like this type of article.
-They are digestible, quick to read, with practical information to use.
+They are digestible, quick to read, and with practical information to use.

 - Original Research.
 You can create this type of content with data or surveys that reveal something new in your industry.

 - Pillar Articles.
 These are the best kind of content you can create.
 In-depth, informative, useful guides packed with a huge amount of information on a specific topic, considering the semantic SEO strategy.

 Google stated that the best way to get other sites to create quality links to your site is to create unique, relevant, informative content: